Thematic Areas: Youth Employment | Greening TVET | Access, Equity & Quality | TVET in a Digital World | Further Themes

 Past Activities: TVET Global Forums

-This virtual conference on New Qualifications and Competencies in TVET is moderated by Jan Peter G. de Otero.
-It is organized as part of the BILT Project, which is coordinated by UNESCO-UNEVOC with the support of the German Federal Institute for Vocational Education and Training(BIBB), and sponsored by the German Federal Ministry of Education and Research (BMBF).
+This virtual conference on New Qualifications and Competencies in TVET was moderated by Jan Peter G. de Otero.
+It was organized as part of the BILT Project, which is coordinated by UNESCO-UNEVOC with the support of the German Federal Institute for Vocational Education and Training(BIBB), and sponsored by the German Federal Ministry of Education and Research (BMBF).

 Globally, technical and vocational education and training (TVET) systems are facing unprecedented challenges, including socio-political issues and trends that are impacting the economy – such as digitalization, sustainable development, and globalization.
 The current COVID-19 pandemic also reinforces the urgent need for distance learning and for developing TVET qualifications and competencies that are responsive to changing labour markets.
 Furthermore, despite offering valuable career paths, TVET systems are continuously perceived as less attractive than other forms of education.